-Since 1996, HHMM has hosted 53 medical missions in Mexico, 40 in El Salvador, 26 in Guatemala, 12 in the Philippines, 10 in Brazil, 7 in Ghana (West Africa), 3 in Venezuela, 1 in the Dominican Republic, 1 in Costa Rica, and served more than 241,000 patients.
+Since 1996, HHMM has hosted 53 medical missions in Mexico, 40 in El Salvador, 26 in Guatemala, 12 in the Philippines, 10 in Brazil, 7 in Ghana (West Africa), 3 in Venezuela, 1 in the Dominican Republic, 1 in Costa Rica, 1 in Uganda and served more than 241,000 patients.

 Each mission is 9-12 days long.
 8-10 missions are scheduled yearly.
 Each mission group is comprised of approximately 15-60 participants, who volunteer their time, service, and medical supplies.
 Included in this group is the mission chaplain, who accompanies the team as spiritual support.
 The mission site varies depending on the needs of certain communities and requests for help by local authorities and local clergy.
 The sites are visited yearly.